refinedev/refine/documentation/docs/advanced-tutorials/ssr/nextjs.md

 ```

 :::tip
-We recommend `create refine-app` to initialize your refine projects.
+We recommend using `create refine-app` to initialize your refine projects.
 It configures the project according to your needs including SSR with Next.js.

 ```
 npm create refine-app -o refine-nextjs my-refine-nextjs-app